ZiweiWang6/ziweiwang6.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an assistant professor in  School of Electrical and Electronic Engineering, Nanyang Technological University, and also the director of [Perception and Embodied Intelligence (PINE) Lab](https://pineatntu.hithub.io).
-Before joining NTU, I was a postdoc fellow in Robotics Institute, Carnegie Mellon University with Prof. Changliu Liu.
-I received the Ph.D degree from the Department of Automation, Tsinghua University in 2023, supervised by Prof. Jiwen Lu.
+Before joining NTU, I was a postdoc fellow in Robotics Institute, Carnegie Mellon University with [Prof. Changliu Liu](https://www.cs.cmu.edu/~cliu6/index.html).
+I received the Ph.D degree from the Department of Automation, Tsinghua University in 2023, supervised by [Prof. Jiwen Lu](http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/).
 I obtained my B.S. degree in Tsinghua University in 2018.
 My research interests include computer vision, machine learning and robotics.

+If you are interested in joining our lab, please don't hesitate to drop me an email at ziweiwa2@andrew.cmu.edu with your CV.

 News
 ------